haskell/haskell-platform/download-website/index.markdown

 <img src="http://haskell.org/sitewiki/images/a/a8/Haskell-logo-60.png" alt="Logo">

-This is the beta release of the [Haskell Platform], version 2009.2.0: [Haskell: Batteries Included].
+This is the beta release of the [Haskell Platform], version 2009.2.0.

 The Haskell Platform is a blessed library and tool suite for Haskell.
+The contents of the platform are specified here: [Haskell: Batteries Included].

-Taking the best software from [Hackage], it provides a comprehensive, stable and mature base for Haskell projects to work from.
+The platform takes the best software from [Hackage], providing a comprehensive, stable and mature base for Haskell projects to work from.
 Every system supporting Haskell needs to ship with the Haskell Platform suite.

 Please note that this is a beta release.
 We do not expect everything to work perfectly and we would appreciate feedback.
 Issues related to the